lms0/socket-programming/multi_clients_server_connection/ReadMe.txt

-Use gcc to compile the server with
-`<gcc -o server server.c fd_monitor.c table.c terminalInput.c>`
+Use gcc to compile the server with gcc -o server server.c fd_monitor.c table.c terminalInput.c

-Use gcc to compile the clients by
-`gcc -o client client.c  table.c`
+Use gcc to compile the clients with gcc -o client client.c  table.c